Phishing vs Smishing vs Vishing: Differences and Examples

 The channel changes, but the pressure signs are similar:

-• The message creates urgency: account locked, delivery failed, payment due, refund expiring.
+• The message creates urgency: account locked, delivery failed, payment due, refund expiring, or suspicious login detected.

-• The sender asks for a password, PIN, card number, one-time code, or recovery code.
+• The sender asks for a password, PIN, card number, recovery code, one-time code, or full Social Security number.

-• The link domain is not the official organization domain.
+• The link domain is not the official organization domain, or it uses a shortener, random letters, hyphens, or a strange country-code domain.

-• The caller tells you not to hang up or not to contact the company another way.
+• The caller tells you not to hang up, not to contact the company another way, or not to tell anyone.

-• You are asked to install remote access software or screen-sharing tools.
+• You are asked to install remote access software, screen sharing, a “security” app, or a crypto wallet.

-• The payment method is unusual: gift cards, crypto, wire transfer, or payment outside the official platform.
+• The payment method is unusual: gift cards, crypto, wire transfer, Zelle-style transfer, or payment outside the official platform.

-• The message is vague: no order number, no real organization name, no clear context.
+• The message is vague: no real order number, no account context, no exact organization name, or a greeting that does not match your account.

 One-time codes are not verification for the caller.
 If someone asks you to read a login code, they may already have your password and need the code to finish signing in.